aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-gradient-addition/diagonal/_index.md

 # Add Diagonal Gradient in Java XPS

 ## Introduction
-In the ever-evolving world of Java development, enhancing the visual appeal of your XPS documents is crucial.
-One effective way to achieve this is by incorporating diagonal gradients.
-This tutorial will guide you through the process using Aspose.Page for Java, providing step-by-step instructions and code snippets.
+In modern Java development, creating XPS documents that look polished is a key differentiator.
+In this tutorial you’ll learn **how to create XPS document** files and enhance them with a diagonal gradient using Aspose.Page for Java.
+We'll walk through each step, explain why each piece matters, and show you how to **add gradient path**, **apply linear gradient**, and get a professional visual result fast.

+## Quick Answers
+- **What is the primary library?** Aspose.Page for Java
+- **Which method adds the gradient?** `createLinearGradientBrush` with gradient stops
+- **Do I need a license?** A trial works for development; a commercial license is required for production
+- **How long does implementation take?** About 10‑15 minutes for a basic diagonal gradient
+- **Can I use this with other Java frameworks?** Yes, the API is framework‑agnostic

+## What is a diagonal gradient in an XPS document?
+A diagonal gradient smoothly transitions between colors along a slanted line, giving depth and visual interest to shapes.
+In XPS, gradients are defined by a brush that contains multiple gradient stops, each specifying a color and its relative position.

+## Why add a diagonal gradient with Aspose.Page?
+- **Rich visual quality** – gradients are rendered precisely in the XPS format.
+- **Cross‑platform consistency** – the same XPS file looks identical on Windows, macOS, and Linux viewers.
+- **Simple API** – Aspose.Page abstracts the low‑level XPS specifications, letting you focus on design.

 ## Prerequisites
-Before diving into the tutorial, ensure you have the following prerequisites in place:
+Before you start, make sure you have:

-- Basic understanding of Java programming.
+- Basic Java programming knowledge.
-- Installed Java Development Kit (JDK) on your system.
+- JDK installed on your machine.
 - Aspose.Page for Java library.
-You can download it [here](https://releases.aspose.com/page/java/).
+You can download it **[here](https://releases.aspose.com/page/java/)**.
-- A code editor such as IntelliJ IDEA or Eclipse.
+- An IDE such as IntelliJ IDEA or Eclipse.

 ## Import Packages
-Begin by importing the necessary packages for your Java project.
-In your code, you can add the following imports:
+Begin by importing the classes you’ll need.
+These imports give you access to geometry, gradient handling, and XPS document creation.

 ```java
 import java.awt.geom.Point2D;
 import java.util.LinkedList;